 Power Play: Thick Grip

 It means you have to focus on shots that come with power or force.
 The players who love to play with energy go with strong repetitive attacks like badminton squash.
-This is a strategy that the player wants his opponents to return the shot slow and weak, by this, the game will win the player by “play the winner.”
+This is a strategy in which the player wants his opponents to return the shot slowly and weakly, by this, the game will win the player by “playing the winner.”
 So to hit the ball with force, the player needs to hold the grip firm and tight.
 If the grip is thick, then this strategy will work for sure.

 Control Play: Thin Grip

-Those who are advanced with skills like falling clear shots and badminton trick needs to have control on the rackets with outstanding wrist movement.
+Those who are advanced with skills like falling clear shots and badminton trick needs to have control of the rackets with outstanding wrist movement.